 Drum Barracks in Wilmington served as U.S. Army Headquarters in the Southwest from 1861 to 1871.
-Also known as Camp Drum, the post served as garrison for about 6,000 U.S. Army troops.
-The post was built during the Civil War on 60 acres of land sold to the Army by Phineas Banning and B. D. Wilson.
-Banning, a pro-Union advocate, was an active supporter of the presence of federal troops in Los Angeles because of strong pro-Confederate sentiments in the area.
+Also known as Camp Drum, the post became the primary garrison for the U.S. Army's presence in Southern California.
+The camp was established in the first year of the American Civil War on 60 acres of land sold to the Army by local businessmen Phineas Banning and B. D. Wilson.
+Banning, a pro-Union advocate, was an active supporter of the presence of federal troops in Los Angeles because of strong pro-Confederate sentiments in the area (a majority of migrants to Los Angeles came from southern U.S. states).
 More than $1 million was spent on construction of the barracks and more than 13,000 Union soldiers were processed there for deployment east.
 Its military hospital was considered to be the best equipped and staffed medical facility west of the Mississippi River.
 Drum Barracks was finally decommissioned in 1880s and served for a time as a college campus.
 The Officer's Quarters are the only surviving structures.
 It now serves as a Civil War museum.

 Visit Drum Barracks Civil War Museum, 1052 Banning Blvd, Wilmington 90744; telephone (310) 548-7509